-During his first five seasons at East Carolina, McPhaul has coached three first-team All-Conference USA performers, three second-team selections as well as a trio of all-freshman team players.
-He also tutored Markus Leandersson, who became the first ECU golfer to receive Academic All-America honors in 2009.
+During his first seven seasons at East Carolina, McPhaul has coached four first-team All-Conference USA performers, four second-team selections as well as a trio of all-freshman team players.
+He also tutored Markus Leandersson, who became the first ECU golfer to Academic All-America honors in 2009.

-The Pirates have won six tournament titles over the past five seasons with seven players capturing individual medalist honors.
+The Pirates have won seven tournament titles over the past seven seasons with eight players capturing individual medalist honors.

 He also oversaw the transformation of Brandt Snedeker who was named SEC's Golfer-of-the-Year in 2002 and has earned two PGA two victories since 2007.

 A native of Sanford, N.C., McPhaul played at North Carolina State from 1991-96.
 He was a member of the Wolfpack's NCAA Tournament teams that finished eighth in 1995 and won the 1996 East Regional.
 The 1996 co-captain also participated in three NCAA tournaments (1993, 1995, 1996).
 He served as an assistant coach at his alma mater from 1998-00 while also coaching the Wolfpack women's team.

 McPhaul is married to the former Lynn May of Farmville, N.C., and the couple has three daughters, Anna (11), Emma (9) and Sarah Kate (5).